 What I needed to do, she explained, was attend to what was actually going on inside me.

 The idea is that we’re not autopilot robots, defined by our roles.
 We have wounds and loves, and fears; rich worlds of emotion that demand expression.
 When anger and sadness demand expression, life gets messy.
-Obviously, it’s going to be difficult to function when we’re melting pots inside.
-It’s preferable to release emotion in private rather than have it impact others.
+Obviously, it’s going to be difficult to function when we’re melting pots inside, and it’s preferable to release emotion in private rather than let it impact others.

 Feeling is Healing